PencilCode/reference/documents/turtle/drawon.html.md

   b.fd 40
 </script>

-See [Sprite](sprite.html) to make a blank "turtle" that you can use to create an ant.
+See [Sprite](sprite.html) to make a blank, turtle-like object on which you can draw or use to display graphics.

 <!-- from Google Groups, use drawon instead of moveto (jumpto wrong)
 speed Infinity